Judit3/shoes/README.md

 The site was deployed to Heroku.
 The project was developed in CodeAnywhere application, where it was committed and pushed to GitHub.
 Then it was deplyed in Heroku via Github repository.
 The project was deployed to Heroku following the steps for deployment video from the Love Sandwiches project, which are described below:
-    1.- Open Heroku website
+    1. Open Heroku website
-    2.- Log into account using own credentials
+    2. Log into account using own credentials
-    3.- Select 'New' on the right side of page and then select 'Create New App' 4.- Insert App Name - must be unique
+    3. Select 'New' on the right side of page and then select 'Create New App'
+    4. Insert App Name - must be unique
-    5.- Insert Region
+    5. Insert Region
-    6.- Select 'Create App'
+    6. Select 'Create App'
-    7.- From next page select 'Settings' tab
+    7. From next page select 'Settings' tab
-    8.- On next page scroll down and select 'Reveal Config Vars' 9.- In box labelled 'KEY' enter 'CREDS'
+    8. On next page scroll down and select 'Reveal Config Vars'
+    9. In box labelled 'KEY' enter 'CREDS'
-    10.- In the box labelled 'VALUE' copy and paste content of 'creds.json' file from codeanywhere workspace for the project 11.- Click 'Add'
+    10. In the box labelled 'VALUE' copy and paste content of 'creds.json' file from codeanywhere workspace for the project
+    11. Click 'Add'
-    12.- In the next box labelelled 'KEY' insert 'PORT' 13.- In the box labelled 'VALUE' insert 8000
+    12. In the next box labelelled 'KEY' insert 'PORT'
+    13. In the box labelled 'VALUE' insert 8000
-    14.- Click 'Add'
+    14. Click 'Add'
-    15.- Scroll down into the page and in the section lablled 'Buildpacks' select 'Add buildpack' 16.- Select the box labelled 'python' and then select 'Save Changes' 17.- Select 'Add buildpack' once again and select the box labelled 'nodejs' and select 'Save Changes'
+    15. Scroll down into the page and in the section lablled 'Buildpacks' select 'Add buildpack'
+    16. Select the box labelled 'python' and then select 'Save Changes'
+    17. Select 'Add buildpack' once again and select the box labelled 'nodejs' and select 'Save Changes'<br>
-         NOTE: Buildpacks must be in correct order, Python on top and Nodejs below 18.- Scroll up to top of the page and select the tab labelled 'Deploy' 19.- In 'Deployment Method' section select 'GitHub' 20.- Below select 'Connect to GitHub'
+         NOTE: Buildpacks must be in correct order, Python on top and Nodejs below
+    18. Scroll up to top of the page and select the tab labelled 'Deploy'
+    19. In 'Deployment Method' section select 'GitHub'
+    20. Below select 'Connect to GitHub'
-    21.- Search for the GitHub repository name in the 'repo-name' box and select 'Search' and when the name appears select 'Connect'
+    21. Search for the GitHub repository name in the 'repo-name' box and select 'Search' and when the name appears select 'Connect'
-    22.- Scroll down to 'Manual Deploys' and select 'Deploy Branch' Automatic Deploys may also be used
+    22. Scroll down to 'Manual Deploys' and select 'Deploy Branch'<br> Automatic Deploys may also be used
-    24.- Below 'Deploy Branch' the app can be seen to be created 25.- A button saying 'View' will appear when complete 26.- Select View and the app will open in a new tab where mock terminal can be seen
+    24. Below 'Deploy Branch' the app can be seen to be created
+    25. A button saying 'View' will appear when complete
+    26. Select View and the app will open in a new tab where mock terminal can be seen

 The live link can be found here - https://shoes-772087c4c0ff.herokuapp.com/